Reasons to visit Vietnam in the Green Season

 Top reasons why traveling in low season is a good idea.

 Traveling is obviously a thing to do.
 Meeting and experiencing different cultures, places, tasting new food, meeting new interesting people.
 Most of us love traveling, and so many of us dedicated big parts of their lives to make it possible.
 However, there are some drawbacks when it comes to traveling.
 When you travel, finding yourself outside your comfort zone can be annoying.
 Stranded on a small airport, with flight delayed and thousands of tourists around sitting and complaining is probably not the best way to experience your supposedly best time.
 You also don’t want to spend too much, you don’t want to stay at the hotel staring at the cold rainy morning outside the window.
 When it comes to traveling in Southeast Asia, including Vietnam, it usually happens during the so called high season, which last from October to April.
 It is a very interesting time to travel, spending Xmas and New Year in Vietnam, or enjoying Tet Holiday (Vietnamese Traditional Lunar New Year).
 Most of the trip offers pop up for this very season.
-This is a high season for the hospitality market, there are a lot of tourists in Vietnam, and it is often difficult to find a hotel room without prior booking.
-During that time, southern Vietnam is still sunny, and warm, but the north is cold, sometimes very, very cold.
+It is a high season for the hospitality market, there are a lot of tourists in Vietnam, and it is often difficult to find a hotel room without prior booking.
+During that time, Southern Vietnam is still sunny, and warm, but the north is cold, sometimes very, very cold.
 Even 10 degrees Celsius in Hanoi, should be considered winter, as there is not regular insulation on the buildings, only some have the possibility to warm it up inside, the high humidity and wind makes the feeling quite chilly.
 It is still beautiful, but it is not perfect.

 Is there any way to make it better then?